Who can use this feature?

 Reduce the likelihood of breaches and maintain a secure workspace.

-The Security Hub dashboard
+The Security Hub page

 The Refresh button enables you to update the view with the latest information.